 Financing or CASH to Purchase HUD Homes

 When it comes to purchasing any real estate, cash is king.
 Of course, if you are like the rest of us, solid financing by a trusted lender is the way to go.
-We always hook our clients up with the sharpest and most reliable lender in the area, Keith Renno.
-Keith will help you with your mortgage loan pre-approval also has insight about special FHA financing possibilities specifically intended for HUD homes.
+We always hook our clients up with the sharpest and most reliable lenders in the area.
+They will help you with your mortgage loan pre-approval and provide insight about special FHA financing possibilities specifically intended for HUD homes.

-As always, there are pitfalls along the road but if you are working with a HUD approved real estate agent and a smart lender, they will combine their expertise and maintain a proactive approach, squashing any problems quickly and efficiently.
+As always, there are challenges along the road, but if you are working with a HUD approved real estate agent and a smart lender, they will combine their expertise and maintain a proactive approach, squashing any problems quickly and efficiently.

 FHA financing can get tricky and some homes will not qualify, HUD or otherwise.
-Because FHA loans only require a down payment of 3.5%, the buyer must also purchase FHA mortgage insurance.
-These same guidelines apply to a HUD home so it's important to know of certain requirements with regard to the condition of the property and costs for repairs.
+Because FHA loans only require a down payment of 3.5%, if the buyer chooses to take advantage, they must purchase FHA mortgage insurance.
+These same guidelines apply to a HUD home, so it’s important to know the requirements regarding the condition of the property and costs for repairs.

 Should you have any questions we encourage you to contact us for a discussion.
 Remember, with us there is NEVER any sales pressure and NO obligation whatsoever!
 Also, if you’d like we are happy to schedule a meeting and invite our FHA expert lender to join us.